imoutsatsos/uno-choice-plugin/README.md

 ### Advanced Option: Omit Value Field

-By default Reactive References pass to the build a hidden <input name="value" value=""\>.
-It means that your Reactive Reference parameter will always be empty, but you can use a Formatted HTML parameter and instruct the plug-in to not include this hidden value parameter.
+By default 'Reactive References' pass to the build a hidden `<input name="value" value="">`.
+It means that your 'Reactive Reference' parameter will always be empty, but you can use a 'Formatted HTML' parameter and instruct the plug-in to not include this hidden value parameter.

-You can click the Advanced button and there you will find an option to omit the value field.
+You can click the 'Advanced' button and there you will find an option to omit the value field.
 This will you let you define a value for the hidden parameter.

 ![](https://wiki.jenkins.io/download/attachments/74875908/ACR_c03_advanced.gif?version=1&modificationDate=1435933116000&api=v2)